basti00/VescUartControl/Readme.md

 in the function commands_process_packet.
 You can write easily own handler functions.
 Use converting functions in the library buffer.c.

-The rest shut be comment sufficient in the VescUart.h.
+The rest should be comment sufficient in the VescUart.h.
 Take also a look to the RX-Site of the ArduBoardControler (https://github.com/RollingGecko/ArduBoardControler)

 ##Requirements to use this library on bldc FW